AstarNetwork/astar-docs/docs/nodes/collator/spinup_collator.md

 # Spin up a Collator

 :::caution
 Collators are responsible for the network stability, it is very important to be able to react at any time of the day or night in case of trouble.
-We strongly encourage collators to set up a monitoring and alerting system, learn more about this from our ['Secure Setup Guide'](/docs/nodes/collator/secure_setup_guide/).
+We strongly encourage collators to set up a monitoring and alerting system, learn more about this from our [secure setup guide](/docs/nodes/collator/secure_setup_guide/).
 :::

 ### Service Parameters